Best of Cambodia and South Vietnam Trip Notes

 Vietnamese culture has been profoundly influenced by the Chinese, who occupied the country for 1,000 years and left a heavy influence in modern day.
 Vietnam is home to 53 ethnic minority groups (around 14 million people) with most living in the North and carving their existence from the lush mountainside landscapes along the Chinese and Lao borders.
 The nation hosts a large variety of beliefs and religions as reflected in its abundance of temples, pagodas, Buddhas and other religiously sacred sites.
 However, over the centuries, Confucianism, Taoism and Buddhism have fused with popular Chinese beliefs and ancient Vietnamese animism to form the Tam Giao (Triple Religion) that many Vietnamese identify with today.
 In many Vietnamese homes it is common to find a shrine dedicated to past ancestors, complete with offerings of flowers and incense.
 It’s also common to worship rulers of yesteryear, such as the likes of Ho Chi Minh.

 More than 90% of the people who live in Cambodia are ethnic Khmers, making the country the most ethnically homogeneous in South-East Asia.
-The Khmer culture is based on tradition, honouring ancestors, respecting elders and living a life of humility, honesty and kindness.
-The local people are recognised globally for being gentle, humble, and hospitable.
+The Khmer culture is based on tradition, honoring ancestors, respecting elders and living a life of humility, honesty and kindness.
+The local people are recognized globally for being gentle, humble, and hospitable.
 Cambodians have developed a unique Khmer belief from the syncretism of indigenous beliefs and the Indian religions of Buddhism and Hinduism.
 Buddhism is the most popular religion for the nation, with 95% of the population following Theravada Buddhism.
 Monks are highly regarded and respected in society and religious festivals and ceremonies are considered of upmost importance.
 Superstition almost runs parallel to religion, with the belief of spirits and superpowers.

 Etiquette and How to Dress